zudochkin/awesome-newsletters/README.md

 * [Data Science Weekly Newsletter](http://www.datascienceweekly.org/).
 A free weekly newsletter featuring curated news, articles and jobs related to Data Science.
 * Inspiration in your inbox by [TED](https://www.ted.com/newsletter).
 * Projects We Love archive by [KickStarter](https://www.kickstarter.com/newsletters/weekly).
+* [Bitcoin Weekly](http://bitcoinweekly.com/).
+A weekly round-up of Bitcoin and cryptocurrency news and articles.